-- Been given a 10 percent or more VA disability rating for the illness or injury
+- Been given a 10% or more VA disability rating for the illness or injury

-There are several ways that you may be able to attain 100 percent disability benefits:
+There are several ways that you may be able to attain 100% disability benefits:

-- 100 percent rating based on VA formula.
+- 100% rating based on VA formula.
 The VA processes your application by rating your disability or disabilities using a special schedule.
-If the combined total of the ratings is 100 percent, then you qualify for 100 percent benefits.
+If the combined total of the ratings is 100%, then you qualify for 100% benefits.
 It gets tricky if you have multiple disabilities and ratings.
 It’s not a simple matter of addition.
-In other words, a 70 percent rating for one injury and a 30 percent injury for another condition will not automatically render you 100 percent disabled.
+In other words, a 70% rating for one injury and a 30% injury for another condition will not automatically render you 100% disabled.
 This is especially important to understand if you are considering appealing your VA rating.
-Our attorneys can explain the VA math to you during our case review.
+Our advocates can explain the VA math to you during our claim review.

 - Total disability due to individual unemployment (TDIU).
-In certain cases, veterans who are not rated at 100 percent but are unable to work as a result of their service-connected disability may be paid at the 100 percent rate if they can prove to the VA how impaired they are.
+In certain cases, veterans who are not rated at 100% but are unable to work as a result of their service-connected disability may be paid at the 100% rate if they can prove to the VA how impaired they are.
 You can qualify for TDIU two ways:

 Schedular TDIU, which means you must meet the following criteria:

-- You have a single disability rated at 60 percent or higher and you are unemployable due to that disability; or
+- You have a single disability rated at 60% or higher and you are unemployable due to that disability; or

-- You have two or more disabilities with a combined rating of 70 percent (with one of your conditions rated at 40 percent or higher on its own) and you are unemployable due to those disabilities
+- You have two or more disabilities with a combined rating of 70% (with one of your conditions rated at 40% or higher on its own) and you are unemployable due to those disabilities

 How VA Rates Your Disability

-VA gives all veterans a rating on a scale of 0 to 100 percent when it approves for disability:
+VA gives all veterans a rating on a scale of 0 to 100% when it approves for disability:

-- A 0 percent rating signifies a mild disability that likely does not impact your ability to work on a regular basis.
+- A 0% rating signifies a mild disability that likely does not impact your ability to work on a regular basis.
 With this rating, you do not receive monthly compensation but do receive free mental health care and other perks.

-- A 100 percent rating indicates total disability and thus makes you eligible for the maximum schedular VA disability benefit.
-As of December 2022, the monthly amount for a 100 percent rating is $3,621.95 per month.
+- A 100% rating indicates total disability and thus makes you eligible for the maximum schedular VA disability benefit.
+As of December 2022, the monthly amount for a 100% rating is $3,621.95 per month.

 The VA employee who approves your application is the one who rates your disability based on your medical evidence and other supporting documentation.
 The VA uses the disability rating system to put a number on what it perceives as your level of disability.
-The rating schedule runs from 0 to 100 percent in increments of 10.
-The more supporting evidence you have showing the functional impact of your condition, the more likely you are to receive a higher rating, including 100 percent.
+The rating schedule runs from 0 to 100% in increments of 10%.
+The more supporting evidence you have showing the functional impact of your condition, the more likely you are to receive a higher rating, including 100%.